academyofdata/clusterdock/ratings2hbase.md

 Load data from the CSV file (beware of the user that executes the query and the mode/rights on the file!, **THIS WILL MOVE THE ORIGINAL FILE!**)

 ```
-LOAD DATA INPATH  '/tmp/ratings-all.csv' OVERWRITE into table ratings_all_csv;
+LOAD DATA INPATH  '/tmp/ratings-all.csv' OVERWRITE into table ratings_all_hive;
 ```

-Alternatively, to define the table from an existing csv file do (**NOTE THIS will just link to the csv file **)
+Alternatively, to define the table from an existing csv file do ( **NOTE THIS will just link to the csv file ** )

 ```
 CREATE EXTERNAL TABLE ratings_all_hive